-We anticipate the opportunity to see you all again in person at the April spring judging CDE event.
+The Maryland Agronomy CDE creators team is excited to see you all again in person at the April spring judging CDE event.
 Although the National contest includes a much broader set of skills and content knowledge, our Maryland state CDE will provide a smaller scale agronomy challenge related to Maryland plants, soils and the respective environments.
-This year we are embracing a newly renovated contest.
+This year we are continuing to embrace the newly renovated contest.
 Many of the sections are similar in format to previous years.
-This year we will be adding the soils featured section as well as a nutrient management diagnostic section.
+This year we will continue with the soils featured section as well as a nutrient management diagnostic section.
 The nutrient management section will be an orally presented answer to a pool of possible questions based upon the content the participants view in their randomly selected nutrient management plan.
-Teams will view a single plan with each individual answering a single question.
-An individual from a single school will only answer a single question based upon the plan they select.
+Teams will view a single plan with each individual answering a single question (4 questions in total).
+Any schools with only an individual from a school will answer a single question based upon the plan they select.
 Teams and individuals will be given preparation time to view their selected plan and supportive information, such as (but not limited to) past tillage practices, fertility reports and tissue analysis.
 This portion will be an opportunity for students to demonstrate valuable public speaking and social skills that many professionals in the field have noted as highly desirable functions in an entry level agronomist's job.

-Thus, the 2024 Maryland Agronomy CDE will be individual events consisting of crop, weed, insect, disorders, soils, a written exam and nutrient management diagnostic section.
+Thus, the 2025 Maryland Agronomy CDE will be individual events consisting of crop, weed, insect, disorders, soils, a written exam and nutrient management diagnostic section.